kisahtegar/Android_Intermediate/README.md

-# Implement media Intent Gallery to pick and show image.
+# Implement media CameraX to take photo and show it.

 This repository used for learning: